Alexandre-Gadiou/OctoberCMS-Facebook/README.md

 - page box

 You can also configure in October CMS settings your facebook page URL.
-This facebook plugin takes by default the URL provided in the settings for components..
+This facebook plugin takes by default the URL provided in the settings for components.

 Installation